 For even tougher stains and dirt, you can attach the Turbo lance that boosts the cleaning power by another 50%.
 This model only has 2 lances, but since one of them is adjustable then you only need 2 after all.

 It’s very easy to set up and use.
-You just get it out of its box, and then you attach the handle and put in the hose reel on top.
-Attach the garden hose to the faucet, and you attach the 20-foot high pressure hose with your preferred lance.
-Plug in the 35-foot power cord to a 3-pronged outlet (with a ground) and pull the trigger to begin your cleaning task.
+You just get it out of its box, and then you attach the handle and put it in the hose reel on top.
+Attach the garden hose to the faucet, and attach the 20-foot high-pressure hose with your preferred lance.
+Plug-in the 35-foot power cord to a 3-pronged outlet (with a ground) and pull the trigger to begin your cleaning task.

 This is equipped with the TTS (total stop system) that shuts off the power automatically when you stop pressing on the trigger.
 This also comes with a 14-ounce (0.4L) detergent container that attaches to the unit.
 Also, it has onboard storage compartments for your accessories.